ansys/pyoptislang/doc/source/user_guide/launch.rst

-To launch a specific optiSLang version shown in the list of supported executable files, or to lauch a supported version from a non-standard installation location, use the ``executable`` parameter in the :class:`Optislang <ansys.optislang.core.optislang.Optislang>` class to specify the path to the desired executable file:
+To launch a specific optiSLang version shown in the list of supported executable files, or to launch a supported version from a non-standard installation location, use the ``executable`` parameter in the :class:`Optislang <ansys.optislang.core.optislang.Optislang>` class to specify the path to the desired executable file: